 The prohibitions of this chapter shall not apply to:

-Any law enforcement officers, including game wardens, while engaged in the discharge of their duties.
+Any law enforcement officers, including game wardens, the Commissioner of Public Works or his/her designee, or Animal Control Officers, while engaged in the discharge of their duties.

 Any resident of the Town of Perinton while on land owned by such resident; or any person in possession of a dated, written authorization from the owner or from a duly authorized lessee, who has written permission to grant such authorization of the land on which the firearm is being used.
 Such written authorization shall expire at 12:00 midnight on the expiration date set forth in the authorization.
 When no expiration date is shown, such written, dated authorization shall expire no later than the end of the calendar year in which the authorization was granted.